steenk/tripledollar/README.md

 # But what is it good for?

-The philosophy behind __tripledollar__ is __DON'T WRITE HTML!__ By doing everything programmatically, you can avoid the tag mess, and create modularized, and reusable code instead.
-By using __tripledollar__ this can be done very compact.
+The philosophy behind __tripledollar__ is __DON'T WRITE HTML!__ You can avoid the tag mess by doing everything programmatically and creating modularized and reusable code instead.
+By using __tripledollar,__ this can be done very compactly.
 To convince you, here is a simple example.
-Consider a HTML page with a table in it.
+Consider an HTML page with a table in it.
 Like this:

 ```html
     <!doctype html>